mattburnett-repo/generic-fse-code-challenge/authServer/README.md

   * Use it by cloning this repo into the root of your project.
   * The code handles signing up, logging in and logging out.
 That's it.
 Right now it uses Passport JS, but in the future it might also use auth0.

-It return a JWT upon successful registration / login.
+It returns a JWT upon successful registration / login.

 Users can register a new account.